bsababu/crypto-sbcoin/README.md

 3. Deploy the Project to the Live IC Network

-You can check with my canister as examples:
+You can check with my canister ID as examples:

 i6pib-koi47-x2uah-uzcws-wn6wk-mvuhy-o5rci-uti63-wr4zj-qmdhf-7ae

-client canister: 2vxsx-fae
+client ID canister for transfer: 2vxsx-fae

 ## Commands